 How long is the waiting list?

 Each list functions independently.
 Apartments are leased to waiting households when they become vacant.
 Wait times can vary greatly year to year as our housing stock is limited and depends on someone leaving the program.
+Patience and consistency is important when seeking housing.
+Again, make sure you update each year when required.

 How old do I have to be to apply for housing?